ZKEraBitcoin/Era-Bitcoin-Mainnet-Miner-Windows/Era-Bitcoin-Mainnet-Miner-Windows v2.3.4/README.md

 AMD APP SDK v3.0.130.135 (OpenCL) can be downloaded from https://drive.google.com/file/d/1P5jqRGbWRW1l5vxlm8MqaQRBKpUNUSyf/view?usp=sharing

-# SOLO MODE User must have Ethereum on Arbitrum Account
+# SOLO MODE User must have Ethereum on ZK Sync Era Account
-Also must fill in account and private key in 0xMineableTokenMiner.conf file
+Also must fill in account and private key in EraBitcoinMiner.conf file

 ### How to start SOLO mining using EraBitcoin Miner